jigoshop/jigoshop/readme.txt

 4. Standard customer checkout screen

 == Changelog ==
+= 1.8.1 - 2014-01-03 =
+* Tweak: Variations that are all priced the same will no longer show the secondary price when selected
+* Tweak: Free Shipping module only activates on totals after applied coupon amounts
+* Tweak: Provide total quantity products sold for Reports
+* Fix: Reports include orders from beginning day of date range
+* Fix: After coupon removal on Cart, totals recalcualted
+* Fix: Products on sale shortcode now uses default loop-shop template to allow pagination
+* Fix: Products on sale shortcode won't show all products if non actually on sale
+* Fix: Clicks on Checkout's 'ship to billing' will force a recalc for selected states and taxes
+* Fix: Numerous fixes for PHP Strict warnings
+* Languages: Updated pot file for translators
+* Languages: Updated Ukranian translation courtesy of Anatolii Sakhnik
+* Languages: Updated Croatian translation courtesy of Ivica Delic
+* Languages: Updated German translation courtesy of Andy Jordan
+* Languages: New Slovenian translation courtesy of David Bratuša

 = 1.8 - 2013-10-10 =
 * New: WorldPay payment gateway added to Jigoshop core
 * New: Settings->General->`Complete processing Orders` option for 'processing' orders older than 30 days